 Quality of care for Medicaid and Medicare beneficiaries

-Congress and the states should finance and support evidence-based models, as well as demonstration and pilot projects for delivery models to identify those most effective in serving people with multiple chronic conditions.
+Congress and the states should support evidence-based models for service delivery, as well as demonstration and pilot projects, to identify models most effective in serving Medicare beneficiaries, including people with multiple chronic conditions.

 - coordination of care to ensure effective transitions across care settings; and

-- patient and caregiver activation through appropriate education and self-management programs and improved patient-provider communication.
+- patient and caregiver involvement through appropriate education, self-management programs, and improved patient-provider communication.

 Quality care for chronic illness

-AARP supports Medicare and Medicaid policies that result in the efficient delivery of optimal care for beneficiaries with chronic illness and disabling conditions, including approaches that encourage:
+Medicare and Medicaid policies should result in the efficient delivery of optimal care for beneficiaries with chronic illness and disabling conditions.

-- interdisciplinary care teams composed of health and long-term services and supports (LTSS) professionals and others to support the needs of each patient and their family caregivers (for more on adequate training of health professionals, see this chapter’s section Health Care Workforce and Education);
+- interdisciplinary care teams composed of health and long-term services and supports (LTSS) professionals and others to support the needs of each patient and their family caregivers (see also this chapter’s section on Health Care Workforce and Education for more on adequate training of health professionals),

-- appropriate use and timely monitoring and reconciliation of medications;
+- appropriate use and timely monitoring and reconciliation of medications, and

 - greater affordability of medications;